Gorgeous-Patrick/unbill/apps/unbill-ui-leptos/DESIGN.md

 Priority order (first match wins):

 1. Bill editor
-2. Ledger Settings (requires an active ledger)
-3. Device Settings
-4. Active ledger
+2. Active ledger
-5. Ledgers list
+3. Ledgers list

+The settings popup follows the shared model: full-screen overlay in compact mode, floating overlay in ranger mode.

 ## Ranger column assignment

 Column one is always the ledgers list.
-When Device Settings is open it occupies column two and column three renders a placeholder.
-Otherwise column two shows the active ledger and column three shows the bill editor, Ledger Settings, or a placeholder.
+Column two shows the active ledger.
+Column three shows the bill editor or a placeholder.
+The settings popup floats as an overlay above all three columns.

 ## Status strip